-Heritage and culture have always flown freely in the veins of Bangalore along with contemporary significance.
-The historical monuments of Bangalore unfold a whole new world of historical, cultural, architectural, political, traditional and religious legacy and past of Karnataka.
+Heritage and culture have always flown freely in the veins of Bengaluru along with contemporary significance.
+The historical monuments of Bengaluru unfold a whole new world of historical, cultural, architectural, political, traditional and religious legacy and past of Karnataka.
 The forts and palaces manifest professionally competent town planning and the wonderful architecture at the time of some of the earliest dynasties in India.
 Sometimes the edifices have been created to commemorate a person or important event or designed as artistic objects to improve the appearance of a city or location.
-They have become iconic emblems of modern Bangalore in all their glory.
+They have become iconic emblems of modern Bengaluru in all their glory.

 The capital of Karnataka, Bangalore has a unique cultural identity with elements of both Hinduism and Islam and has several notable monuments including the Vidhan Soudha and Tipu's Palace.
 The city also has the magnificent Bangalore Palace in a blend of Gothic and Tudor architecture.
 The famous monuments always merit a visit, because they are the speaking stones of Bangalore's historical details.